weewx/weewx/docs_src/usersguide/backup.md

 ## Restore

-To restore from backup, do a fresh install of WeeWX, replace the configuration file, skins, and database with those from a backup, then start `weewxd`.
+To restore from backup, do a fresh installation of WeeWX, replace the configuration file, skins, and database with those from a backup, then start `weewxd`.